Every superhero has an origin story. So does every superhero's superfan. Here's mine.

 Peters, with just the right amount of wise-cracking, quirky vulnerability, embodied the anti-alpha male ethos that speedsters bring to the testerone-packed world of superheroes.

 Which brings me back to The Flash.
-Ezra Miller made two appearances as The Flash in 2016, but his big shot was in 2017's "Justice League."
+Ezra Miller made two appearances as The Flash in 2016, but their big shot was in 2017's "Justice League."

 That movie came with the speed but there was also one scene in particular that almost made me cry.